makhd00m/JavaProjects/java-basics/README.md

 The both contain some numbers (separate numbers in each line).

-You have to read both files, merge all the numbers into one sorted array and then print that into a third file [out.txt](./files/out.txt)
+You have to read both the files, merge all the numbers into one sorted array and then print that into a third file [out.txt](./files/out.txt)

 #### Example